 Non-Resident Purchases

-Foreign Buyer Ban – Effective January 1, 2023, the Government of Canada imposed a two-year ban on foreign buyers purchasing certain residential real estate in Canada (the “Foreign Buyer Ban”) by passing the Prohibition on the Purchase of Residential Property by Non-Canadians Act (the “Act”) and the regulations (the “Regulations”).
-Generally, the Ban prohibits foreign corporations and individuals from purchasing residential real estate in Canada between January 1, 2023, and December 31, 2024.
+Foreign Buyer Ban – Effective January 1, 2023, the Government of Canada imposed a ban on foreign buyers purchasing certain residential real estate in Canada (the “Foreign Buyer Ban”) by passing the Prohibition on the Purchase of Residential Property by Non-Canadians Act (the “Act”) and the regulations (the “Regulations”).
+The Foreign Buyer Ban was originally set to expire January 1, 2025 but has been extended to January 1, 2027.
 For a discussion of who qualifies as a Non-Canadian, see “Who is a Non-Resident”, below.

 Residential property that is located within a census agglomeration or a census metropolitan area will be subject to the Ban.
 This means that municipalities with a population of more than 10,000 will be impacted.
 Notably, some smaller ‘recreational’ municipalities will still be affected.